Bubba'n'Stix A500: A Fanatic Praise. (Or Review)

 Level 4 revolves around flooding rooms or emptying them.
 Just like in Hydro City in Sonic Mania, except that here it's actually interesting and fun.

 Again, I cannot but praise the choices the developers made in that, they didn’t make all the levels non-linear, just two of them.
-This fact, among many others, encapsulates very well the perfect balance of Bubba’n’Stix.
+This fact encapsulates very well the perfect balance of Bubba’n’Stix.
 Level one is a traditional “run right” level.
 Level 2 and 3 are about switching a certain number of lever/pedals, on or off in any order, with the nice variation of giving level 3 a linear introductory part and filling Level 2 with objects to use and the possibility to be recaptured and lose them.
-Level 4 is your Lara Croft Go level, by that I mean a long succession of very defined puzzles.
-And finally, Level 5 offers a branching, is more vertical than horizontal and is about reaching the top left part of the level.
+Level 4 is your Lara Croft Go level, a long succession of very defined puzzles.
+And finally, Level 5 offers a branching, is more vertical than horizontal and is about reaching the top left area.

 All the pedals have to be pressed but this in the order of the players' choice and it truly allows to tackle the level in a few different ways.